Zabakes/togle-script/README.md

 ![GUI example edit](Images/GUI_edit.png)
 # Configuration

 The script is designed to be highly configurable.
 There are 3 configurable parts of the script.

+Config.json and Application specific configs are in the hotkeysJson directory.

 ## Configuring the keys being re-mapped (Config.json)
 The keys that are used by the script are configured in config.json.
 If an option does not have a default it is required.